 - Healing is an imprecise and sometimes unpredictable process, even with our leading Plastic Surgeons prioritising post-op patient care excellence and scar minimisation techniques.

 - Some people are more prone to noticeable scar formation than others; and sometimes people smoke and are not honest with their Surgeons – smoking and other unhealthy habits WILL compromise your result.
 DO be honest with your Surgeon and follow instruction carefully before and after your surgery procedure.

 - Due to the unpredictable nature of healing and the uniqueness of each patient, our Surgeons cannot guarantee specific surgical results from procedures.
-However, with their extensive experience, quality surgical skills and devotion to attention to details, our Specialist Team of Plastic Surgeons are highly adept at getting patients excellent results.*
+However, with their extensive experience, quality surgical skills and devotion to attention to details, our Team of Surgeons are highly adept at getting patients excellent results.*